 - As of March 2021

 Minimum version: Android 6.0.1

 To be determined, but likely Android 7.1

 Depending on your device and feature requirement, our apps are known to run successfully on Android versions older than this official support window.
-As of July 2018, the oldest Android version we are aware of customers successfully running against is Android 4.4 (released in October 2013).
+In early 2021, we saw a few customers still running on Android 5.1 (which was released in April 2015), however this may not still be the case.

 We attempt to provide maximum backwards compatibility as far as possible when we develop Android app changes.
 However, this consideration is a best-effort approach, NOT a guarantee.
 Our Android development decisions are ultimately driven by the official support window above.
 As such, when considering a device purchase, you should always aim for devices running the highest Android version possible.